 NERC CIP Compliance

-The North American Electric Reliability Corporation (NERC) is a non-profit organization tasked by the Federal Energy Regulatory Commission (part of the US Department of Energy) with ensuring the reliability of the North American electric power grid.
-Among its tasks are drafting and auditing standards for cyber security of the systems that monitor and control the grid.
+The North American Electric Reliability Corporation (NERC) is a non-profit organization tasked by the US Department of Energy with ensuring the reliability of the North American electric power grid.
+Among its responsibilities are drafting and auditing standards for cyber security of the systems that monitor and control the grid.
 This set of standards is known as NERC CIP (Critical Infrastructure Protection).
 Compliance with the NERC CIP Reliability Standards requires NERC entities to adopt precise procedures and to verify their implementation.
-This white paper describes recent CIP requirements updates and illustrates how a NERC entity can utilize technological solutions to save time and resources assessing and managing its compliance with the primary parts of CIP.

 What is NERC CIP Compliance Enforcement?